Driver in Deadly Pursuit Crash That Killed One and Hospitalized 9 Identified

 On Tuesday around 7:58 p.m. a Seal Beach police officer stopped a silver 2006 Lexus sedan for a traffic violation near the intersection of Pacific Coast Highway and Marina Drive.

-The car pulled over and the officer made contacted with the individuals inside the vehicle.
-They found a female driver and a male passenger.
+The car pulled over and the officer checked on the individuals inside -- a female driver and a male passenger.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-The officer returned to their vehicle to conduct a records check on the female driver when the passenger and the driver switched seats.
-The male began driving off leading police on a high-speed pursuit.
+The officer returned to their vehicle to conduct a records check on the driver when the passenger and the driver switched seats.
+The man began driving off leading police on a high-speed pursuit.

 The driver fled northbound on Pacific Coast Highway toward the Long Beach area.
 After refusing to stop at around 8:05 p.m. the driver collided with multiple other vehicles.